Last Updated on November 18, 2020

 You can also get a trusted friend to hold you accountable to your drink number.
 Ask the waiter to not serve you more than that set amount.
 Don’t keep alcohol in your house, and if you do, limit it to the amount you can drink in a sitting without a hangover.

 As you move into your drinking session, keep these intentions with you.
-This will help you to maintain focus on the goals your sober-self (who knows best) set out for you.
+This will help you to maintain focus on the goals your sober-self (who knows best) set out for you, and avoid a New Year’s or Christmas hangover.

 The key here is to eat before you drink—before any alcohol has absorbed into your bloodstream.
 Eating before drinking alcohol allows the alcohol to be assimilated more slowly into your system.
-For best results, make it a hearty meal consisting of protein, carbs, and fat.
+For best results, eat a hearty meal consisting of protein, carbs, and fat before going to that Christmas party.
+And avoid drinking on an empty stomach.

 Recent studies point to supplements which may alleviate the effects of a hangover—two of which are red ginseng and Korean pear juice.
-Both supplements were shown to lower the blood alcohol concentration and alleviate the symptoms of a hangover.
+Both supplements were shown to lower the blood alcohol concentration and alleviate hangover symptoms.
 A quick Google search of these will point you to sites where you can purchase some for yourself for your next drinking session.
 But remember, supplements are an extra layer of safety.
 Taking them doesn’t give you permission to drink a ton.

 Pharmacotherapy uses safe, FDA-approved medications that are proven to help people crave less and drink less alcohol.
 This approach is especially effective when combined with behavioral change support.
 One medication that’s used for this is naltrexone.
-Naltrexone reduces the pleasure effects of alcohol and therefore leads you to drink less.
+Naltrexone blocks the reinforcement or reward people get from alcohol, and therefore leads you to drink less.
 And thanks to telemedicine, pharmacotherapy can be done easily from the comfort of your home.

 Okay, so this last tip isn’t a hangover prevention tip, but more of a reminder to be kind to yourself—no matter what.
 Sometimes we have a tendency to beat ourselves up, to feel guilt and shame that we overdrank, yet again.
 But this behavior won’t help your hangover go away.
 It’s best to be gentle on yourself, take care of yourself the best you can, and try better next time.